 Psoriasis arises due to the dysregulation of the interplay between the innate and adaptive immune system together with other compartments such as epithelium, vasculature, and cutaneous nervous system.
 On the cellular level, psoriasis is characterized by an increase in immune cells that produce a high number of cytokines, chemokines, and inflammatory molecules.

 Modelling the human course of psoriasis in animal models often proves to be challenging because no rodent models can mimic all aspects of the disease.
 Nonetheless, multiple studies have shown that activating the relevant inflammatory pathways in mouse skin induces many of the hallmarks of psoriasis (1,2,3).
-Acute skin inflammation psoriasis model represents a time- and money-efficient way to model psoriasis in vivo, especially if quick initial efficacy data need to be generated.
+Therefore, the acute skin inflammation psoriasis model represents a time- and money-efficient way to model psoriasis in vivo, especially if quick initial efficacy data need to be generated.

 Acute skin inflammation (IL-23 induced) psoriasis model